- First Name

 - About Me

-In July 2016, I joined the faculty of Colgate University as assistant professor of History, affiliated with Women’s Studies and Museum Studies.
-My research centers on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
+I am currently assistant professor of History at Colgate University, affiliated with Women’s Studies and Museum Studies.
+My research takes on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
+I am at work finishing my first book, The Young Catholic: Girlhood and the Making of American Catholicism, which argues for the centrality of young women’s narratives in nineteenth-century U.S. Catholic history.
+Additional projects in progress include an assessment of campus history projects as care work, a history of women’s presence at the Catholic Summer School of America, and work on the material culture of women’s religious institutions.

-At Colgate, I teach courses on U.S. women’s and gender history, the history of sexuality, local and public history, and in the University’s core curriculum.
-I serve on the New York State History Advisory group, convened by the office of the New York State Historian, and the American Historical Association’s Committee on Gender Equality.
+At Colgate, I teach courses on U.S. women’s and gender history, the history of sexuality, and local and public history.
+I also serve on the New York State History Advisory group, in the office of the New York State Historian, and on the Advisory Board of New York History, the Cornell University Press journal.
+As Americans marked the centennial of the 19th Amendment during 2020 (and beyond), I am engaged in speaking and writing projects that assess women’s history in museums, archives, and public monument projects.

-I earned my B.A. from Barnard College and an A.M. and Ph.D. in U.S. History from the University of Chicago.
-From 2014-2016 I was a Council on Library and Information Resources (CLIR) postdoctoral fellow at Bryn Mawr College, where I directed the Greenfield Digital Center for the History of Women’s Education.
+I earned a B.A. from Barnard College and an A.M. and Ph.D. in U.S. History from the University of Chicago.
+From 2014-2016 I directed the Albert M. Greenfield Digital Center for the History of Women’s Education at Bryn Mawr College.
+In 2019-2020 I was appointed research associate in the Women’s Studies in Religion Program at Harvard Divinity School.
+Further details, including a recent CV, can be found at my website, monicalmercado.com.

 - Recent Publications

-“Religion, Race, and Sexuality,” in The Oxford Handbook of Religion and Race, eds.
+“Religion, Race, and Sexuality,” in The Oxford Handbook of Religion and Race in American History, eds.
 Kathryn Gin Lum and Paul Harvey (New York: Oxford University Press, 2018), 96-109.

 - Media Coverage